My body, my choice: Film

-Other uses
+Use outside of feminist issues

+Vaccination

-Some uses of the slogan do not come from a feminist perspective, but still form a concept of bodily autonomy.
-For example, those who are against vaccination have used the slogan to express their right to refuse to be vaccinated or to vaccinate their children.
+Those who are against mandatory vaccination have used the slogan to express their right to refuse to be vaccinated or to vaccinate their children.
 The slogan has been similarly co-opted by those against the wearing of face masks during the COVID-19 pandemic.
+Academic analysis has explored the phrase’s cultural and political evolution, highlighting the reasons for its appropriation across diverse contexts, including its hostile repurposing in anti-vaccine rhetoric."

+Opponents of infant circumcision

 Opponents of infant circumcision have used the slogan as a critique of the practice's alteration of infant genitals.
+Circumcision's legality, requirements, and recommendation by medical bodies varies, largely on grounds of bodily autonomy.

+Transhumanism

-According to Kyle Munkittrick in Discover, "My body my choice" is a somatic right that can also be claimed by transhumanists.
+According to Kyle Munkittrick in Discover, "My body, my choice" can also be claimed by transhumanists.

+End-of-life care

+End-of-life care can be seen through "My body, my choice".